Collaborative filtering: Memory-based

 where Ixy is the set of items rated by both user x and user y.

 The cosine-based approach defines the cosine-similarity between two users x and y as:

 The user based top-N recommendation algorithm uses a similarity-based vector model to identify the k most similar users to an active user.
 After the k most similar users are found, their corresponding user-item matrices are aggregated to identify the set of items to be recommended.
 A popular method to find the similar users is the Locality-sensitive hashing, which implements the nearest neighbor mechanism in linear time.

 The advantages with this approach include: the explainability of the results, which is an important aspect of recommendation systems; easy creation and use; easy facilitation of new data; content-independence of the items being recommended; good scaling with co-rated items.

-There are also several disadvantages with this approach.
-Its performance decreases when data gets sparse, which occurs frequently with web-related items.
+There are also several disadvantages of this approach.
+Its performance decreases when data is sparse, which is common for web-related items.
 This hinders the scalability of this approach and creates problems with large datasets.
-Although it can efficiently handle new users because it relies on a data structure, adding new items becomes more complicated since that representation usually relies on a specific vector space.
+Although it can efficiently handle new users because it relies on a data structure, adding new items becomes more complicated because that representation usually relies on a specific vector space.
 Adding new items requires inclusion of the new item and the re-insertion of all the elements in the structure.

 Model-based

-In this approach, models are developed using different data mining, machine learning algorithms to predict users' rating of unrated items.
-There are many model-based CF algorithms.
-Bayesian networks, clustering models, latent semantic models such as singular value decomposition, probabilistic latent semantic analysis, multiple multiplicative factor, latent Dirichlet allocation and Markov decision process based models.
+An alternative to memory-based methods is to learn models to predict users' rating of unrated items.
+Model-based CF algorithms include Bayesian networks, clustering models, latent semantic models such as singular value decomposition, probabilistic latent semantic analysis, multiple multiplicative factor, latent Dirichlet allocation and Markov decision process-based models.

-Through this approach, dimensionality reduction methods are mostly being used as complementary technique to improve robustness and accuracy of memory-based approach.
-In this sense, methods like singular value decomposition, principal component analysis, known as latent factor models, compress user-item matrix into a low-dimensional representation in terms of latent factors.
-One advantage of using this approach is that instead of having a high dimensional matrix containing abundant number of missing values we will be dealing with a much smaller matrix in lower-dimensional space.
-A reduced presentation could be utilized for either user-based or item-based neighborhood algorithms that are presented in the previous section.
-There are several advantages with this paradigm.
-It handles the sparsity of the original matrix better than memory based ones.
-Also comparing similarity on the resulting matrix is much more scalable especially in dealing with large sparse datasets.
+Through this approach, dimensionality reduction methods are mostly used for improving robustness and accuracy of memory-based methods.
+Specifically, methods like singular value decomposition, principal component analysis, known as latent factor models, compress a user-item matrix into a low-dimensional representation in terms of latent factors.
+This transforms the large matrix that contains many missing values, into a much smaller matrix.
+A compressed matrix can be used to find neighbors of a user or item as per the previous section.
+Compression has two advantages in large, sparse data: it is more accurate and scales better.